deter-project/docs/site/docs/containers/containers-guide.md

 The image URL must be reachable from inside DETERLab.
 The image must be a qcow2 image, optionally bzip2ed.
 Facilities to snapshot and store such images are in development.

-If you are using a qemu image that is not booting into containers, make sure <a href="/containers/containers-reference/#BootableQemuImages">grub is properly configured</a>.
+If you are using a qemu image that is not booting into containers, make sure grub is properly configured.

 Qemu images also mount users' home directories the same as DETERLab physical nodes do.
 In order to do this scalably, the Qemu VMs mount the users' directories from the physical node.
 The DETER infrastructure cannot support exporting users' directories to thousands of containers.